 The Library-Media Center provides information and services to support student research and learning.

-The materials collection includes 57,000 book volumes, over 100 current periodicals and newspapers, and approximately 9,000 DVDs, videocassettes, compact discs, and multimedia programs.
-Computer workstations provide access to the Internet, electronic databases and other research material such as periodical indexes, newspapers, encyclopedias, language programs, and much more.
+Resources include over 65,000 books, 8,500 media items, 100,000 electronic books (eBooks), online access to approximately 53,000 periodicals, AND 125 periodicals in print format.
+Over 100 computer workstations provide access to the Internet and electronic resources.
 Participation in a regional interlibrary loan network further expands resources for students.

 Faculty librarians assist students by helping them to locate information, complete class assignments, and to develop research skills.
 In addition to individual assistance from the reference desk, librarians teach instructional sessions, non-credit workshops, and credit courses.
+Reference services are also provided 24/7 online with Ask-A-Librarian.

 There are individual study carrels, casual lounge areas, and media listening/viewing stations throughout the Library-Media Center.
 Students may reserve study rooms for group projects and discussion.
-Wireless Internet connectivity is now available in the Library and laptop computers may be checked out for in-library use.
-Students may rent netbook computers and graphing calculators for a full quarter of use.
-Photocopiers, microform reader/printers, and adaptive equipment for students with disabilities are available for use.
-The Library-Media Center also provides DVD and other media rental in support of distance learning and specific courses such as world languages.
+Wireless Internet connectivity is available in the Library and laptop computers may be checked out for in-library use.
+Students may rent netbook computers and graphing calculators for a full guarter of use. eBook Nook readers are also available to check out.
+Photocopiers. black and white and color printing, scanning, and adaptive equipment for students with disabilities are available for use.

 Call 425-388-9353 for library hours and to renew materials.
 Call 425-388-9354 for reference assistance or email library@everettcc.edu.
-Check our website at www.everettcc.edu/library to connect to the library catalog, use remotely-accessible databases, and for other information about library services and resources.
+Check our website at EverettCC. edu/Library to connect to the library catalog, use remotely-accessible databases, and for other information about library services and resources.